 Sixthly, the time-traveling con artist from Wall Street's past

 On January 28, 2003, a man named Andrew Carlssin was detained by the police for insider trading on Wall Street.
-Really, it's beyond crazy.
+Absolutely ridiculous.
 From an initial investment of only 0, Andrew made a whopping $350 million in the stock market over the course of two weeks.
 It's as if all of his investments suddenly became priceless gold.
 The kind of money he made is extremely difficult to achieve.
 Law enforcement officials claimed he had access to confidential information and consequently arrested him.
 But the police weren't prepared for Andrew's explanation of why and how he did it.
 From 2256, he said he was writing to you.
-He was able to predict the future performance of stocks because he came from the future himself.
+Being from the future, he could predict with absolute certainty how the stocks would do.
 The police obviously thought he was talking nonsense.
 But here's the kicker: not long after posting bail, the man vanished, and no amount of searching could turn up any trace of him.
 Were his words true?
 Who knows, but here's a twist: Carlssin accurately predicted the day the United States would invade Iraq.